emolear/fintech_homework/README.md

 **Idea Generation:** The idea for Square came about when Jim McKelvey, a glassblower, lost a sale because he couldn't accept credit card payments.
 He discussed this issue with Jack Dorsey, who was a co-founder of Twitter, and together they came up with the concept of Square.

 **Funding:** Square has received significant funding over the years.
-As of [current year], it has raised over $5 billion in funding through various rounds, including venture capital and its initial public offering (IPO).
+As of 2023, it has raised over $5 billion in funding through various rounds, including venture capital and its initial public offering (IPO).

 ## Business Activities